When you have had a stroke, being able to care for your teeth or dentures and gums can sometimes be very difficult.

-Researchers are working together with stroke survivors and their carers to find out how they can improve oral self-care when someone has had a stroke.
+Researchers want to work together with stroke survivors and their carers to find out how they can help people look after their mouth hygiene after they have had a stroke.

-The team want to develop a toolkit for stroke survivors that could be available after someone has been discharged from hospital to help support them to care for their mouth and gums.
+The team want to develop a toolkit for stroke survivors that could be used after they have been discharged from hospital.

 You are eligible to take part if:

-Phase 1 – Interviews with stroke survivors in their own homes to assess the issues around mouth care.
-Carers may be present and participate if necessary.
-The interviews will last approx. 1 hour and will be audio and/or video recorded.
+Phase 1 – The team will meet stroke survivors in their own homes to speak to them about the issues around mouth care.
+It is fine for carers to be present and participate as well.

-Phase 2 – Workshops with additional stroke survivors and healthcare professionals to review the video footage from phase 1.
-This will allow the team to identify which issues are important to stroke survivors and their carers and how they can work together with stroke survivors to design an intervention.
+Phase 2 – Workshops will be held with additional stroke survivors and healthcare professionals.
+The aim of these workshops will be to identify which issues are important to stroke survivors and their carers.
+The research team will work with the stroke survivors to design an intervention.

 How to take part: